Franciscan Monastery of the Holy Land in America: History

 The six Brothers lived in the abandoned McCeeney house.
 After purchasing the site, Fr.
 Schilling visited the Holy Land and took measurements and photographs of the Holy Sites.
-In February 1898, ground was broken, and the cornerstone was laid on the Feast of St. Joseph.
+In February 1898, ground was broken, and the cornerstone was laid on the Saint Joseph's Day.

 Construction of the holy shrines, gardens, and Rosary Portico continued for several years.
 The Church was consecrated in September 1924, on the twenty-fifth anniversary of its dedication.

 In January 1992, the "Franciscan Monastery and Memorial Church of the Holy Land" was listed on the National Register of Historic Places.

 In 2022, the Archdiocese set the site as the sole designated location for Sunday celebration the Tridentine Mass within the city of Washington.

 Architecture

 The Memorial Church of the Holy Sepulcher was designed by the architect Aristide Leonori.
 The cornerstone was laid in 1898 and construction completed in 1899.

 The church's design alludes to the Church of the Holy Sepulchre in Jerusalem.
 Its floor plan loosely resembles the fivefold Jerusalem cross.
 It was also built in the neo-Byzantine style, resembling Hagia Sophia in Constantinople.
 Some Romanesque influences were added to the design.

 The Rosary Portico designed by John Joseph Earley surrounds the church.
 It contains fifteen chapels depicting the mysteries of the Rosary.
 Each chapel contains plaques bearing the Hail Mary in nearly two hundred ancient and modern languages.
 The Rosary Portico resembles the Cloister of St. John Lateran in Rome and Saint Paul's Outside the Walls.
 Various Christian symbols from the catacombs decorate the facade.

 Attached to the Church is the neo-Romanesque Monastery.
 The Monastery grounds contain replicas of shrines in the Holy Land, a Lourdes grotto, and a replica of the Porziuncola.

 Many artists and architects have contributed to the development of the site.